 WKCTC is governed by a seven-member district board appointed by the governor and derives its support largely from student tuition and fees as well as legislative appropriations.

 WKCTC’s history dates back to 1909 when one parent institution, West Kentucky Technical College, was established as a teacher training college for African-Americans.
-Its other parent institution, Paducah Community College, was formed as a junior college in 1932.
+Its other parent institution, Paducah Community College, was original called Paducah Junior College when it was formed 1932.
 The two colleges were consolidated in 2003 and now proudly bear the name West Kentucky Community and Technical College.

 In 2008 Upward Stride, a history of WKCTC was published by The Donning Company Publishers.
 The 160-page pictorial history, written by Janett Blythe, Director of Public Relations, contains information about the long and diverse history of a College that is today a vital part of the city of Paducah and the Commonwealth of Kentucky.